Trond Giske: Sexual assault and harassment and resignation

 In December 2017, in what became known as the Giske affair, Giske was accused by multiple younger women of sexual harassment and sexual assault.
 The accusations came in the context of the international Me Too debate in the aftermath of the Harvey Weinstein sexual abuse allegations, and dominated Norwegian media for several weeks.
 Giske admitted to some of the allegations of sexual misconduct, although he denied some of the accusations.

 On 1 January 2018 he was relieved of his duty as deputy leader for the Labour Party for an indefinite period as a result of the allegations.

 On 7 January 2018 he permanently resigned as deputy leader of the Labour Party stating that it was impossible for himself and his family to withstand the pressure of the picture that was painted of him by the media.
 Labour Party leader Jonas Gahr Støre stated that he had asked Giske to permanently resign a week earlier.
 Giske's final resignation came shortly before the party executive committee were to debate the Giske affair.
 According to Aftenposten, Giske's resignation came only hours before party leader Støre was about to state publicly that Giske did not have his confidence and needed to resign.
 On 25 January 2018 the Labour Party ruled that Giske had violated the party's rules against sexual harassment and that his behaviour disqualified him from having offices in the party.
 In response Giske sought legal assistance against his own party.

 In 2020, Giske faced intense criticism and renewed allegations of sexual harassment and sexual assault when he sought election as chairman of the local Trøndelag party branch; as a result he withdrew his candidacy and announced his complete and permanent withdrawal from politics.

 Potential lawsuit against the Labour Party

 In 2023, Dagens Næringsliv reported that Giske had threatened the Labour Party with a lawsuit, resulting in a settlement where the party paid his legal expenses and an agreement that included a stipulation about the possibility of a comeback.

 Personal life

 Giske was in a relationship with Anne Grethe Moe from ca. 1996 until they separated amicably in 2006.
 They have one daughter, Una, together.
-From 2014, he has been in a relationship with singer and television host Haddy N'jie and the couple had a daughter in 2016.
+From 2014, he has been in a relationship with singer and television host Haddy N'jie and the couple has two daughters, born in 2016 and 2022.
 They married in 2019.
 His nephew, Johannes Dalen Giske, was on Utøya during the 2011 Norway attacks.